flow-state-15/mod-5-extra-resources/project-week/overview-of-react-project-grading-process.md.md

 This is an outline of the steps you will take for your presentations of the project on Monday of week 17.
 Grading takes place on the same day.

-**There is no formal pre-grading process**.
-Everyone must present on Monday.
-Your project must meet all requirements during presentation in order to pass, no exceptions.

-## Grading Format:
+## Grading Format

 - All grades are based on the scorecards you created for this project.
 - Every select field must be marked as `Yes` in the following categories:
   - Base Requirements:
     - Auth and Splash/Landing
-  - General Requirements:
-    - "About links present?" is not required on Monday.
-You will do this in mod 7.
   - Core Functionality:
     - Feature 1 and Feature 2.
 Full CRUD for one feature, 3/4 CRUD for other feature.
-Update is the only one you can skip.
+Update on feature 2 is the only one you can skip.
-    - If ALL of those sections meet the requirement to be marked Yes you pass.

 ### Additional Conditions for Passing Mod 5

 - No additional commits may be pushed after 8:00am PT on day of presentations.
   - If we suspect changes to the live deployed app were made during or after presentations we have other methods to check this.
-- All grading will be done on your live Heroku app.
-No exceptions.
+- Grading will be done on your live site.
-- All students will present to their respective teams.
+- Students will present to their respective teams.
-  - Presenting work to others is an important part (if not common) of the regular job as a SWE.
+  - Standups and presenting work to others is an important part of the regular job as a SWE.
 This is practice for that.
   - If you would like to practice/prepare, we recommend that you demo with yourself and your peers.
+  - If you choose not to present on Monday, you still need to attend presentations with your team to show support.

 ## Presentation Format